rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 * LXD reference - there is a long document on [building and using LXD on a server here](../../books/lxd_server/00-toc.md), but you will use just a basic install on our Linux workstation
 * Using `lsyncd` for mirroring files.
 See [documentation on that here](../backup/mirroring_lsyncd.md)
 * You will need public keys generated for your user and the "root" user on your local workstation using [this document](../security/ssh_public_private_keys.md)
-* Our bridge interface is running on 10.56.233.1 and our container is running on 10.56.233.189 in our examples, however your IPs for the bridge and container will be different
+* Our bridge interface is running on 10.56.233.1 and our container is running on 10.56.233.189 in our examples.
+However your IPs for the bridge and container will be different.
 * "youruser" in this document represents your user id
 * The assumption is that you are already doing documentation development with a clone of the documentation repository on your workstation